 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Having struggled with Borderline Personality Disorder (BPD) myself, I can say with absolute certainty that issues with insecurity played a big role in the challenge to make improvements to my condition.
-For instance, problems with becoming easily jealous or fearing that my partner would suddenly abandon me were an ongoing issue prior to developing a knowledge that I suffered with BPD.
+Having struggled with Borderline Personality Disorder (BPD) myself, I can say with absolute certainty that issues with insecurity played a significant role in the challenge to make improvements to my condition.
+For instance, problems with becoming easily jealous or fearing that my partner would suddenly abandon me were an ongoing issue before realizing that I suffered from BPD.
 I honestly believed that every time my partner was irritated or frustrated with me, it meant she was ready to make a move to end the relationship.
-As a result, my anxiety and emotions would regularly escalate, and I would end up saying or doing things to seek reassurance and/or make the relationship worse (e.g., asking too many unnecessary questions, getting angry over small things, becoming controlling, etc.).
+As a result, my anxiety and emotions would regularly escalate, and I would end up saying or doing things to seek reassurance and make the relationship worse (e.g., asking too many unnecessary questions, getting angry over small things, becoming controlling, etc.).

-Having no insight, a person with BPD may also believe that his relationship damaging behaviours make perfect sense and that they are absolutely necessary at the time of use.
-This is when everything going wrong might be expressed as being “everyone else’s fault”.
+Having no insight, a person with BPD may also believe that his relationship damaging behaviours make perfect sense and that they are necessary at the time of use.
+Being confused like this is when everything going wrong might be expressed as being “everyone else’s fault.”
 Sometimes partners and others even fall prey to this faulty logic and reinforce the unhealthy pattern through their giving in/becoming passive instead of remaining assertive.
 In other words, the things that are said by the suffering person can seem convincing to both the suffering person and others in his life!
-After all, the suffering person FEELS his emotions so strongly that he believes his interpretations about life events are absolutely correct.
+After all, the suffering person FEELS his emotions so strongly that he believes his interpretations about life events are correct.

-When things actually fall apart and partners give up on the stress and drama of trying to make things work with the suffering person, the confusion about why things are going so poorly reigns supreme!!
+When things fall apart, and partners give up on the stress and drama of trying to make things work with the suffering person, the confusion about why things are going so poorly reigns supreme!!
 People with BPD will often utter the words: “why does this happen to me?”, or simply, “why me?”
-These are very hard questions to answer when you haven’t yet learned about your mental health, and unfortunately can result in the faulty conclusion that “I am a bad person”, or “I am not worth loving”, etc. When this happens enough times, a person with BPD may start to consider suicide as a possible way out of the apparently endless confusion and emotional suffering.
+These are tough questions to answer when you haven’t yet learned about your mental health and unfortunately can result in the faulty conclusion that “I am a bad person,” or “I am not worth loving,” etc. When this happens enough times, a person with BPD may start to consider suicide as a possible way out of the endless confusion and emotional suffering.

-In order for a person with BPD to escape the vicious circle depicted above, and to finally experience consistent harmony in relationships, he needs to come to terms with what has been happening all along.
-He needs to grasp the reality that he has no idea how to manage the difficult parts of his emotional experience, and that his relationships will continually remain unhealthy (or fail) unless he learns how to take proper responsibility.
-Luckily, it is in fact possible to learn how to make these improvements, but it does require complete investment, willingness, and sustained determination to follow through with taking real responsibility for emotional management.
+For a person with BPD to escape the vicious circle depicted above, and to finally experience consistent harmony in relationships, he needs to come to terms with what has been happening all along.
+He needs to grasp the reality that he has no idea how to manage the problematic parts of his emotional experience, and that his relationships will continually remain unhealthy (or fail) unless he learns how to take proper responsibility.
+Luckily, it is, in fact, possible to learn how to make these improvements, but it does require total investment, willingness, and sustained determination to follow through with taking real responsibility for emotional management.

-I believe it speaks to the character of a human when he is willing to face himself like this… to take real emotional responsibility.
-Denial and refusal to take responsibility always remains as an option, but does nothing to end the vicious cycle of insecurity, suffering and despair.
+I believe it speaks to the character of a human when he is willing to face himself like this and take real responsibility for emotions.
+Denial and refusal to take responsibility for emotions always remains as an option but does nothing to end the vicious cycle of insecurity, suffering and despair.